To download, save or print the Composer's mini-bio:

 Other vocal artists include: Sopranos Lorain Roberts, Louise Toppin, Carmen Balthrop, Jayme Alilow, Marquita Lister, Loraine Rodriguez, Laura English-Robinson, A. Grace Lee Mims, Allanda Small, Pamela Dillard, Helen Dilworth, Bernadine Oliphint, Bonnie Savage, Allanda Small, Alpha Floyd, Janet Alcorn, Alejandra Valarino, Lisa Edwards-Burrs, Tiffany Jackson and Gail Robinson Oturu.
 Mezzo Sopranos Angela Devine, Dorothy Lofton Jones and Patricia Eaton.
-Counter Tenor Darryl Taylor.
+Counter Tenor Darryl Taylor, Robert Lee.
 Tenors Roderick George, Robert Mack, Darren Anderson, Paul Adkins, Albert Randolph Lee, William Brown, Dominic Chenes and Wills Morgan.
 Baritones Evan Boyer, Uzee Brown, Jr., Mel Foster, Sidney Outlaw, William Dempsey, Niel Davis, Anthony Turner, Edward Pleasant, Peter Lightfoot and William Clarence Marshall.
 Basses Donnie Ray Albert, Jonathan Stuckey and Eugene Thamon Simpson.

 Other instrumental artists include: Pianists Maria Corley, Leon Bates, William Otten, William Chapman Nyaho, Robert Cassidy, David Garvey, Althea Waites, Halida Dinova, Wayne Sanders, Jefferson Ethridge, Richard Reber, Joseph Jobert, Dianna White-Gould, Robyn Lanier, Armenta Hummings, William Appling, Lucile Soule, Jacqueline Hairston, Anne Dalby, Dolores White and Israela Margalit.
 Violinists Alcestis Perry, Laura Simna, and Paul Zukowsky.
 Clarinetist Victoria Marra.
 English hornist Alice Mantey.
 French hornist Joseph Eger.
 Bassoonist Michael Dalby.
 Violist Eliesha Nelson.
 Organists Marvin Mills, Linda Gardenr, James Abbington, Margaret Limkemann, Linda Gardner, Timothy Robson, Leonard Raver, Fern Jennings, Carol Neff, David Blazer and Lavert Stuart.
 Cellists Kent Collier and Donald White.
 Bassist Alan von Shenkel.
 Also The Robert Page Singers & Orchesta, The William Appling Singers & Orchestra, The Municipal Opera Company of Baltimore, Inc., The Cavani String Quartet and The Black River String Quartet.